 - Homeowner’s insurance policies do not cover damage from floods.
 However, because the City of Great Falls participates in the National Flood Insurance Program (NFIP), you can purchase flood insurance to protect your property against the hazard of flooding.
 Residents and business owners receive a discount on their flood insurance premiums because of the City’s participation in the NFIP’s Community Rating System.

 - Most property insurance policies do not cover damage caused by flooding.
-In most cases, there is a 30-day waiting period after you purchase a flood policy before coverage is in effect, so don’t wait until a flood is threatening.
+In most cases, there is a 30-day waiting period after you purchase a flood policy before coverage is in effect, so don’t wait to secure a flood policy until a flood is threatening.

 What can you do to help prevent flooding?